dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

       201:
         description: The status has been successfully updated.</code></pre>

-*The full [RAML document](https://github.com/dustinmoris/RAML-Demo/blob/master/api.raml) can also be found in the [RAML-Demo repository](https://github.com/dustinmoris/RAML-Demo/) on GitHub*
+*The full [RAML document](https://github.com/dustinmoris/RAML-Demo/blob/master/api.raml) can also be found in my [RAML-Demo](https://github.com/dustinmoris/RAML-Demo/) repository on GitHub.*

 RAML has a lot more to offer than what I showed in this basic example, but hopefully this gives you a rough idea of how intuitive and powerful it can be!

 One of my favourite features is that you can auto-generate a .NET client from a RAML file, which brings me to the second part of this blog post.

-## 2. Generate a client from the RAML document
+<h2 id="generate-a-client-from-the-raml-document">2.
+Generate a client from the RAML document</h2>

 Now that I have a detailed specification of what my API should look like it is time to open up Visual Studio and get my hands dirty.